a-rouxel/simca/README.md

 ## Download the checkpoints

-5. If you want to use our saved checkpoints to run the architecture on the test dataset, download the checkpoints from this [link (soon)](https://placeholder), then unzip and paste the `saved_checkpoints` folder in the root directory of SIMCA.
+5. If you want to use our saved checkpoints to run the architecture on the test dataset, download the checkpoints from this [link](https://partage.laas.fr/owncloud/index.php/s/IMtIe5IKeyvf2E0), then unzip and paste the `saved_checkpoints` folder in the root directory of SIMCA.
 ```bash
 |--simca
     |--MST